 Despite Israeli public schools being both free and of a generally high standard, many expats send their children to international schools, as the language of instruction in public schools is Hebrew.
 Tuition for international schools is high, but children will be able to continue with a familiar curriculum and language of instruction while also receiving an excellent education.

-Families will also discover that Israel is an incredibly child friendly country.
-All cities accommodate for children's needs with plenty of activities and attractions to keep them busy outside of school.
+Families will also discover that Israel is an incredibly child-friendly country.
+All cities accommodate children's needs, with plenty of activities and attractions to keep them busy outside of school.
 Zoos, beaches, museums and parks abound in Israel, and parents will therefore never be short of something to do with the little ones.

 Climate in Israel

-Israelis are proud of their achievements in building an innovative and multi-cultural state.
+Israel is recognised for its innovations and its multicultural fabric.
 Expats who can adapt to Israel's unique, and often tense, political landscape will be able to experience a life which is both varied and full of flavour.

 Official name: State of Israel